StephenBooysen/dt-architecture-artifacts/README.md

 - Multer for file uploads
 - AWS SDK for S3 integration
 - Redis and Memcached for caching
+- Anthropic SDK for Claude AI integration
+- Mammoth for DOCX conversion
+- Chokidar for file watching

 ### Frontend
 - React 18 with React DOM